-At the end of the day, the TAG could have been one of those rare smartwatches that could serve as fashionable timepiece, fitness watch and outdoor watch.
+At the end of the day, the TAG could have been one of those rare smartwatches that could serve as a fashionable timepiece, fitness watch, and outdoor watch.
 It could have been a trifecta; the perfect smartwatch (which Samsung Gear S3 nearly achieved).
-I think TAG Heuer needs to work on its smartwatches with one goal in mind: the only smartwatch you'll ever need... and that ladies and gentleman is worth $1,500.
+I think TAG Heuer needs to work on its smartwatches with one goal in mind: the only smartwatch you’ll ever need… and that ladies and gentleman is worth $1,500.

 What about the price?
 Isn’t that crazy?

 No, the price isn’t crazy overall.
 While I think it’s kind of crazy TAG didn’t include the above features it’s missing because much less expensive watches offer those features, the TAG brand and design is synonymous with luxury.
 The TAG smartwatches sell because people want to wear a luxury brand.
 I’d say they buy a TAG because they want the best, but that’s not the case.
 TAG Connected is not the best smartwatch when comparing smartwatch features, but it is beautiful and fits incredibly well.

 It’s not the smartwatch features.
 You can get all this watch offers, more or less, with a $300 Android Wear smartwatch.